 S pass

-S Passes are valid for up to two years and can be renewed for up to three years at a time.
-S Pass holders who earn a monthly salary of S$6,000 (US$4,425) or more are eligible to ask their employer to apply for a dependent’s pass on their family’s behalf.
+As with the EP, S Passes are valid for up to two years and can be renewed for up to three years at a time.
+S Pass holders that earn a monthly salary of S$6,000 (US$4,662) or more are eligible to ask their employer to apply for a dependent’s pass on their family’s behalf.

 Employers are also required to pay a foreign worker levy (FWL) for each of their S Pass employees.
 The FWL price is adjusted regularly and updated on the MoM website.